morse-simulator/morse/doc/morse/user/sensors/camera.rst

 - **image**: The data captured by the camera, stored as a Python Buffer class object.
 The data is of size ``(cam_width X cam_height * 4)`` bytes.
 The image is stored as RGBA.
-- **intrinsic_matrix**: The intrinsic calibration matrix, stored as a 3x3 colum major Matrix
+- **intrinsic_matrix**: The intrinsic calibration matrix, stored as a 3x3 column major Matrix

 Configurable parameters
 -----------------------